hkjpotato/frontend101/framework/mvc/simplified todomvc/tutorials/js/view/README.md

 ```

-Similar to strategy pattern, the View layer implements its render function with input from Controller.
+The View layer implements its render function with input from Controller.
 This input is so called "viewCmd", which corresponding to different methods (strategies) to render the UI.

 #### "bind"